An eclectic list that reveals the soul of Moroccos magical city!

 Then try and find your way out again.
 It's fun to discover those hidden back streets and small markets where you'll never see a tour group.
 You'll catch glimpses of things never imagined as existing in the medina.
 Like a donkey wash.
 Flop house.
 20 cats following the fish seller.
 Log mill.

 #4 Café in the bustling excitement of Jemaa El Fna.

 Yup people watch.
-Is it really Branjelina?
+Is it really Mr. Plant?
 Sting?
-People from across Africa and from around the world will pass by, all colours, sizes, and shapes – gorgeous, exotic, poor, disabled.
+Carmen?
+People from across Africa and from around the world will pass by, all colors, sizes, and shapes – gorgeous, exotic, poor, enabled.
 Perhaps you're sitting in the very same chair where a famous writer sat making notes for novels, or short stories or subversive poetry.
 Perhaps that tea glass in your hand actually touched Brad's lips!

 #5 Venture out to the square late at night.